San Antonio Rideshare Accident Attorney

 Because of these laws, accident claims involving Uber and Lyft are not handled like typical car accidents.
 They involve both the driver’s personal insurance and the rideshare company’s corporate policy.

-Who is Liable for an Uber or Lyft Accident?
+Who Is Liable for an Uber or Lyft Accident?

 Determining liability in an Uber or Lyft accident depends largely on the driver’s status in the app at the time of the crash.
 Here’s how it works:

-Driver is Logged Off the App
+Driver Is Logged Off the App

 If the Uber or Lyft driver is not logged into the app, they are considered to be driving on their own personal time.
 In this case, only the driver’s personal auto insurance policy applies.
 Uber or Lyft’s commercial insurance does not provide coverage.

-Driver is Logged On but Hasn’t Accepted a Ride Request
+Driver Is Logged On but Hasn’t Accepted a Ride Request

 If the driver is logged into the rideshare app but has not yet accepted a trip, Uber and Lyft provide limited liability coverage: